lis05/MoLa/idea/MoLa.md

 Otherwise, the instruction is ignored.

 #### `'return' ('copy' | 'ref' | 'pass' | ) expr`
-The stack must contain the return address.
+- The stack must contain the return address.

+Returns to the address provided on the stack.

 The return statement only makes sense in one case:
 ```